MrCee/InvoicePlane-DockerX/README.md

 Database imports are **reconcile-only**.

-Instead of importing SQL dumps directly into the live database, data is:
+Instead of direct imports:

-- loaded into a temporary database
+- data is loaded into a temporary database
-- compared against a fresh installer-created schema
+- compared against a clean schema
 - merged using controlled strategies

 This approach:

-- works across InvoicePlane versions
+- works across versions
 - tolerates schema differences
-- avoids fragile direct imports
+- avoids destructive imports
-- produces safer recovery results
+- produces safer recovery outcomes

 Run: